-JERSEY CITY, NJ—This summer, the trees of Jersey City are taking to twitter.
-Environmental artist Anne Percoco is assigning Twitter accounts to Jersey City trees and recruiting residents to tweet, in the first person, from the trees' perspectives.
-These “tree stories” will start a citywide conversation about expanding and maintaining the City's deficient tree canopy.
+JERSEY CITY, NJ—In the Summer of 2016, the Trees of Jersey City took to twitter.
+Environmental artist Anne Percoco is assigning Twitter accounts to Jersey City trees and recruiting residents to tweet, in the first person, from the Trees' perspectives.
+These “Tree Stories” will start a citywide conversation about caring for existing Trees and expanding the City's very deficient Tree Canopy.

 HELPFUL TIPS HERE !
 Read before you start mapping :-)

-Participants will act as creative collaborators and authors, tweeting tree jokes, quotes, and drawings; updates about trees' health and seasonal changes; and educational information about the benefits of green infrastructure.
+Participants will act as creative collaborators and authors, tweeting Tree jokes, quotes, and drawings.
+Updates about Trees' health and seasonal changes will be shared and educational information about the benefits of Trees and other Green Infrastructure will spiral.
 The #TreeSpeech hashtag will track this dialog.

 View JC's tree map in progress and add trees on your block at OpenTreeMap